Question About Music Playing in a Business:

 I play music in my business.
 Anything wrong with using an iPad playing the same music service I use personally at home and in the car?

-- Consumer music services aren’t designed or programmed to be played in businesses or for the public – they’re for individual use.
+- Consumer music services aren’t designed or programmed to be played in businesses or for the public.
+Those services are created for individual use.

 - Custom Channels music is designed and programmed for the public at businesses.
 The songs are curated and screened for fit, variety, less repetition, tempo, and clean lyrics.

-- Many consumer services can be modified to fit individual tastes – likewise, Custom Channels music be tailored and shaped to fit a personal sound at a business with full capability to add and remove songs.
+- Many consumer services can be modified to fit individual tastes.
+Likewise, Custom Channels music be tailored and shaped to fit a personal sound at a business with full capability to add and remove songs.

 Don’t be a music amateur.
 Go pro.
 Play Custom Channels in your business.